 The beauty of striving for improved metabolic fitness is that it is in our control.
-Where we fall along the spectrum of metabolic health has largely to do with our dietary and lifestyle choices, and as such, is dependent on making consistent, well-informed decisions.
+Where we fall along the spectrum of metabolic health has largely to do with our dietary and lifestyle choices and is dependent on making consistent, well-informed decisions.